 - Consider a needs assessment to identify specific challenges nurses face when using health technologies; this will help educators to understand knowledge gaps and preferred learning styles, in order to tailor the education appropriately. - Consider a blended learning approach, including a variety of education modalities (i.e., training delivery methods).
-See also Recommendation 1.0. - Education modalities are comprehensive and could include didactic lectures (in-person or over a virtual platform), videos, e-learning modules, and practical and hands on training (e.g., skills labs, simulation training). - Foster a culture of peer learning where nurses can share their experiences and best practices related to this topic. - Consider incorporating gaming elements into the training program to increase engagement and motivation. - Engage in ongoing evaluation and monitoring of the education and training program(s) to identify opportunities for improvement. - Provide structured feedback during the education and training on interpersonal communication. - Different communication styles may be warranted depending on the type of technology being used, the population, and/or the setting of the interaction between nurses or health providers and persons receiving care. - Motivational interviewing is one example of an interpersonal communication strategy.
+See also Recommendation 1.0. - □ Education modalities are comprehensive and could include didactic lectures (in-person or over a virtual platform), videos, e-learning modules, and practical and hands on training (e.g., skills labs, simulation training). - Foster a culture of peer learning where nurses can share their experiences and best practices related to this topic. - Consider incorporating gaming elements into the training program to increase engagement and motivation. - Engage in ongoing evaluation and monitoring of the education and training program(s) to identify opportunities for improvement. - Provide structured feedback during the education and training on interpersonal communication. - Different communication styles may be warranted depending on the type of technology being used, the population, and/or the setting of the interaction between nurses or health providers and persons receiving care. - Motivational interviewing is one example of an interpersonal communication strategy.
 Education on motivational interviewing is to be delivered by an individual who has completed special training on this strategy. - Consider utilizing additional team members whose role is to manage and maintain the digital health technology in order to facilitate optimal therapeutic relationships (i.e., ensure the technology is working properly).
 Existing role descriptions can be modified to include management and maintenance of digital health technologies, depending on the roles and expertise of current staff. - When procuring digital health technologies, consider choosing technologies that enable and are conducive to interpersonal communication (e.g., hand-held devices vs. large desktop computers that cover the health provider's face).

-COMPONENTS OF COMPONENTS OF THE STUDIES Timing/format of education sessions DETAILS FROM EVIDENCE Gilligan et al., 2021: Most studies in the review delivered face-to-face interventions (e.g., small group workshops, didactic lectures, or seminars), eight studies delivered online interventions.
+group workshops, didactic lectures, or seminars), eight studies delivered online interventions.
+Twenty-four studies that delivered face-to-face interventions included COMPONENTS OF THE STUDIES DETAILS FROM EVIDENCE three interactive teaching stations with each station lasting 30-min (85) • A three-month training course that included two large group sessions (90) Most studies in the review delivered face-to-face interventions (e.g., small group workshops, didactic lectures, or seminars), eight studies delivered online interventions.
 Twenty-four studies that delivered face-to-face interventions included the use of videos as a resource providing key information or examples of interactions.
 Most interventions involved role-play interventions, with simulated patients, peers, or real patients.
 Virtual patients were used in five interventions across three studies, with text-based interaction (83).
-Additional non-randomized studies: Two-hour teaching session comprising a 20-min introduction followed by three interactive teaching stations with each station lasting 30 min (85) A three-month training course that included two large group sessions (90 min each) and two to four one-hour individualized coaching sessions (89) Two-hour virtual class that provided best practice suggestions and included two 15-min role play sessions with a simulated patient (86) A novel Telehealth Education Curriculum (TEC) that consisted of two components: At least one supervised telehealth patient encounter via video conference with an obstetrics/gynecology patient and attending physician supervising A virtual OSCE (87).
+Additional non-randomized studies: Two-hour teaching session comprising a 20-min introduction followed by three interactive teaching stations with each station lasting 30-min (85) A three-month training course that included two large group sessions (90 min each) and two to four one-hour individualized coaching sessions (89) Two-hour virtual class that provided best practice suggestions and included two 15-min role play sessions with a simulated patient (86) A novel Telehealth Education Curriculum (TEC) that consisted of two components: At least one supervised telehealth patient encounter via video conference with an obstetrics/gynecology patient and attending physician supervising